Cusco is a fascinating city and the Unesco World Heritage Site because it used to be the capital of the Inca Empire.

 Violent crime is not very common in Cusco, but it is important to be extra caution in Bélen, Puente Santiago, and Santiago district.

-- Currency - ATMs are available in banks or supermarkets and they are better option than using an ATM on the street.
+- Currency - ATMs are available in banks or supermarkets and they are better options than using an ATM on the street.
 Bear in mind that not all shops, restaurants, bars and hotels accept credit cards.
-Counterfeit US dollars or local currency is frequent and you need to check the change.
+Counterfeit US dollars or local currency are frequent and you need to check the change.
 The official currency in Peru is the Nuevo sol.